vifo/SublimePerlTidy/README.markdown

 # PerlTidy for Sublime Text 2

 PerlTidy is a plugin for [Sublime Text 2](http://www.sublimetext.com/), which integrates [perltidy](http://perltidy.sourceforge.net/) into ST2.
-It indents and reformats Perl scripts to make them easier to read.
+It indents and reformats Perl source code to make it easier to read.

 ## Installation